-BIG HAIR, BIG HEART – This swinging ’60s show has it all
+BIG HAIR, BIG HEART: Swinging ’60s show Hairspray has it all.

-“If you can spray it and lock it, you can take off in a rocket” – trills an enigmatic TV host in the latest musical to take to the stage at MK Theatre – and Hairspray certainly delivers a powerful performance.
+“If you can spray it and lock it, you can take off in a rocket” trills an enigmatic TV host in the latest musical to take to the stage at Milton Keynes Theatre.
+Hairspray certainly delivers a powerful performance.

-At school she gets a warning about her inappropriate hair height and her openness to others sees her embrace everyone (from “the rats on the street” to “the flasher who lives next door” and “the bum on his bar room stool”).
+At school, Tracey receives a warning about her inappropriate hair height and her openness to others sees her embrace everyone (from “the rats on the street” to “the flasher who lives next door” and “the bum on his bar room stool”).

 The UK musical opened in the West End in October 2007, picking up a record-setting eleven Olivier Award nominations, winning Best Musical, as well as acting awards for Best Actor and Best Actress in a musical (Michael Ball as Edna and newcomer Leanne Jones as Tracy).